BlueBrain/nexus/src/main/paradox/docs/api/current/kg/views/composite-view-api.md

 ## Projections

-A projection defines the type of indexing and the transformations to apply to the data.
+A projection defines the type of indexing and a query to transform the data.
 It is the output of the pipeline.

 There are 2 types of projections available

-### ElasticSearch
+### ElasticSearchProjection

 This projection executes the following steps: